ecstatic-nobel/IOC-Report/README.md

 curl http://127.0.0.1:8080/csv/02244fbf2ba61afdf461f5e8cfdb19f4
 ```

-NOTE: Pivoting off of the `/feed` will always return the ouput formatted as CSV.
+NOTE: Pivoting off of the `/feed` will always format the ouput as a CSV.

 Now you have a way to create content based on this shared information.